SwingbyProtocol/explorer/README.md

 This project is using [react-intl](https://github.com/formatjs/formatjs) to handle localization.
 Please refer to `src/modules/i18n/files/LANGUAGE.json` file to add or edit sentences.

+## SEO

+This project is using [next-seo](https://github.com/garmeeh/next-seo) to handle SEO settings.
+Please refer to `src/modules/seo/index.tsx` file to add or edit sentences.

 ## How To Contribute